shruti202X/vgg16/README.md

 This project demonstrates the use of VGG16, a pre-trained convolutional neural network, for transfer learning.

-The full code can be accessed [here](https://github.com/shruti202X/vgg16/blob/main/FracAtlas/TransferLearning/vgg-model-9.ipynb).
+The full code can be accessed using [this](https://github.com/shruti202X/vgg16/blob/main/FracAtlas/TransferLearning/vgg-model-9.ipynb) jupyter notebook.

 ## Table of Contents
 1. [Introduction](#introduction)